canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 If you add more products to the table, you will see how you retrieve a subset of products on `GET` requests.

-> _If you want to practice more, create an endpoint to search a product by id.
-You should change the appropriate Get method and a create a new store procedure: `GetProductById`._
+If you want to practice more, create an endpoint to search a product by id.
+You should change the appropriate `Get()` method and a create a new store procedure: `GetProductById`.

 ### Insert a new product

 First, inside a new `ViewModels` folder, create an `AddProduct` class.
 It should have with three properties: name, price and description.
+That's what we want to store for our products.

 ```csharp
 public class AddProduct